DosMike/RESTReplay/README.md

 ### Requests

+#### .http / .rest mode

-Requests are written very similar to raw HTTP requests with the following format:
+Requests by default are written very similar to raw HTTP requests with the following format:

 ```
 METHOD URI